tmtmtm/bashible/docs/call.md

-##### call PATH ARG1 ARG2 ...
+##### call PATH [ARG1] [ARG2] ...

-Call another bashile script.
+Calls another bashile script.
 The script will run in a new process, therefore it won't affect the caller.

-The working directory of the called script is set to the same directory as the script resides in.
+The working directory of the called script will be set to the same directory as the another script resides in.

-Call doesn't run again if already (use `force_call` to bypass the check).
+The call function doesn't run twice unless you use [force_call](force_call.md) instead.

 ```bash
 @ Prerequisities